hamzagilani8/AIC/Assignments/23-07-2022/README.md

 ### Finding out the minimun value in the main list
 ##
 ## Assignment 7
-### Getting the mean and median of the numbers greater than 40
+### Getting the mean of the numbers greater than 40
 ##
 ## Assignment 8
 ### Get 2 lists with some similar numbers and find the common elements